 with business leaders, local and state elected officials, supporters

+and fundraisers.
 Avoiding disaffected voters and the opportunity for unpleasant sound bites has taken precedence over meeting constituents.

 Congress is the institution that's supposed to protect us from